McSteve7/damilola/content/posts/2021-03-25-metrics-that-matter/index.md

 It is advisable to maintain a close set of key metrics or top-line metrics.
 Some organizations utilize the north-star metric (The key measure of success for the product team in a company) which has the ability to adapt to product changes.
 However, the north-star cannot be isolated as it works alongside other product metrics.

 Brian Balfour of Reforge suggests that most products should have 4 high-level metrics.
-An acquisition metric, retention, engagement, and monetization metric.
+An acquisition, retention, engagement, and monetization metric.
 These 4 act as a system where one can influence the other.

 In choosing Key metrics, [Shreyas Doshi](https://twitter.com/shreyas) suggests the following criteria: